 Looking at average order values (AOV) by sector, we can see that consumers seem to be spending more than usual.

-So we see grocery, pharmaceutical and general retail AOVs being much higher as people buy the products they need in the current situation.
+So we see grocery, sports and outdoor and general retail AOVs being much higher as people buy the products they need in the current situation.

 Conversions and Sales Uplift by Sector

-Grocery sites are an obvious area to look for an impact, and we can see increases in AOVs year on year.
+Grocery sites are an obvious area to look for an impact, and we can see increases in AOVs and online sales too.
+We can also see a dramatic increase in AOVs in the Sports and Outdoor sector at 196%.

-Home Improvement and DIY is a sector that has already seen an impact from people spending more time at home.
+Pharmaceuticals is a sector that has already seen an impact from people spending more on vitamins and health products.

 Retailers will face different challenges at this time.
 Some may see reduced traffic, so it can be about making the most of the traffic that comes in, and working hard to increase conversion rates.

-Other sectors will need to adapt to increased customer demand, and trying to maintaining stock and delivery performance in difficult times.
+Other sectors will need to adapt to increased customer demand, and try to maintain stock and delivery performance in difficult times.

 Graham Charlton is Editor in Chief at SaleCycle.
 He's been covering ecommerce and digital marketing for more than a decade, having previously written reports and articles for Econsultancy.
 ClickZ, Search Engine Watch and more.